Brad-IW/kong-docker/README.md

 This optional test plan will take you through creating a basic service and route.
 This ensures that Kongs main components have been started and are working correctly.
 The plan assumes that the actions below are performed on a local machine running the docker containers, however this can easily be changed by swapping all instances of `localhost` to the ip address of the machine running docker.

 1. Open the Kong Manager by typing `localhost:8002` into your web browser of choice.
-2. On the 'Workspaces' page scroll down and click on the `default` workspace.
+2. On the 'Workspaces' page scroll down and click on the 'default' workspace.
 3. Click services and create a new service.
    - Give the service a name e.g. 'my-service'
    - Select Using URL and add `https://httpbin.org/anything` to the URL parameter.